 Skinnastaðarkirkja church

-Some people say that when the old woman left the church she had gone to the field and that the whole farm had sunk, but that is unlikely.
+Some people say that when the old woman left the church, she went to the field, and that the whole farm sank, but that is unlikely.

-The story goes that for the longest time nobody had dared live here as the place was believed to be jinxed and haunted.
+The story goes that for a long time, nobody had dared live here, as the place was believed to be jinxed and haunted.

 The pulpit dates back to 1858

-A new church was not built until light started shining on the spot where the church is now located.
+A new church was not built until light began shining on the spot where it is now located.

-After the light was seen a new church was built and the place was called Skinastaðir - but "skin" in Icelandic means a shine.
+After the light was seen, a new church was built, and the place was called Skinastaðir, but "skin" in Icelandic means "shine".

-At the old church site, where the church sank, there has ever since this incident been a circular depression.
+At the old church site, where the church sank, there has been, ever since this incident, a circular depression.

 The altarpiece is an unmarked copy of Leonardo da Vinci's Last Supper